 |Statistics on Code on Access to Information

-The Government received a total of 549 requests for information under the Code on Access to Information in the fourth quarter of 2010, a spokesman for the Constitutional and Mainland Affairs Bureau said today (February 11).
+The Government received a total of 526 requests for information under the Code on Access to Information in the second quarter of 2011, a spokesman for the Constitutional and Mainland Affairs Bureau said today (August 11).

-The total number of requests received since the introduction of the Code in March 1995 and up to the end of December 2010 amounted to 30,370.
-Of these, 1,688 requests were subsequently withdrawn by the requestors, 1,217 requests covered cases in which the bureaux/departments concerned did not hold the requested information and 52 requests were still being processed by bureaux and departments.
+The total number of requests received since the introduction of the Code in March 1995 and up to the end of June 2011 amounted to 31,424.
+Of these, 1,781 requests were subsequently withdrawn by the requestors and 1,280 requests covered cases in which the bureaux/departments concerned did not hold the requested information.
+As at June 30, 2011, 70 requests were still being processed by bureaux and departments.

-Any member of the public who is dissatisfied with the response of a bureau/department under the Code may request the matter to be reviewed.
-He/she may also lodge a complaint with the Ombudsman.
+Any member of the public who is dissatisfied with the response of a bureau/department under the Code may request that the matter be reviewed.
+He or she may also lodge a complaint with the Ombudsman.

-In the fourth quarter of 2010, the Ombudsman received nine complaints relating to requests for information.
+In the second quarter of 2011, the Ombudsman received 12 complaints relating to requests for information.